Can You Get An STD Without Having Sex?

-There are 20 million new cases of sexually transmitted infections in the U.S. every year.
+20 million new cases of sexually transmitted infections spread in the U.S. every year.
 Although sexual intercourse is a common way to contract an STD, you may be wondering how you wound up catching one yourself without having sex.
-That’s why we’ve put together a list of some of the most common ways people contract STDs without actually having sex.
+That’s why we’ve put together a list of some of the most common ways people contract STDs without having sex.

 If you think kissing is sweet and innocent, think again.
-It’s true that if you’re trying to catch one of the big, bad sexually transmitted infections, tongue wrestling isn’t your best plan of action.
+If you’re trying to avoid catching one of the big, bad sexually transmitted infections, tongue wrestling isn’t your best plan of action.
 A few STDs can be passed on when you swap spit, though.
-Mononucleosis is probably the first thing that comes to mind when you think of a kissing disease, but herpes, the virus that causes cold sores, is the one you should be on the lookout for!
+Mononucleosis (Mono) is probably the first thing that comes to mind when you think of a kissing disease.
+But herpes, the virus that causes cold sores, is the one you should be on the lookout for!

 Take the Downtown Express

-Apparently, a lot of people don’t consider oral sex to be “real” sex because it doesn’t involve nether-region-to-nether-region contact or penetration.
-However you classify it, oral sex can transmit diseases quite easily if the penis, vagina, or anus involved are infected.
-The secretions, sores, and broken skin that are common to genital herpes, most commonly caused by herpes simplex virus 2, are all very likely to spread disease during oral sex.
+Many people don’t consider oral sex to be “real” sex because it doesn’t involve nether-region-to-nether-region contact or penetration.
+However you classify it, oral sex can transmit diseases if the penis, vagina, or anus involved are infected.
+The secretions, sores, and broken skin that are common to genital herpes, most commonly caused by herpes simplex virus 2, are all very likely to spread the disease during oral sex.
 (Read more about that here!)
-Chlamydia, in rare cases, can infect your throat during to oral sex, and some diseases, like herpes and HPV (human papillomavirus), can’t be prevented by condoms.
+Chlamydia, in rare cases, can infect your throat during to oral sex.
+Diseases like herpes and HPV (human papillomavirus) can’t be prevented by condoms.

 Get Close Without Clothes

 Skin-to-skin contact may seem harmless, but it’s all herpes or HPV need to become your lifelong viral travel companion.
 The bare-down-there grooming trend makes transmission even more likely because it is easier to cause breaks in the skin.
-Your risk of contracting either infection depends on a number of factors, such as the level of infection and condition of the skin.
+Your risk of contracting either infection depends on many factors, such as the level of infection and condition of the skin.